Treacle Tart | Harry Potter Inspired Recipes

 Instructions

-• In a large bowl, microwave 1-3 cups water for 1-2 minute intervals – it should be steaming hot but not boiling.
-Place a smaller bowl in the center of the larger bowl so that the water comes about half way up the sides.
-Pour the golden syrup into the bowl along with the black treacle.
+• In a large bowl, microwave 1-3 cups of water for 1-2 minute intervals until it is steaming hot but not boiling.
+Place a smaller bowl in the center of the larger bowl so that the water comes about halfway up the sides.
+Pour the golden syrup and the black treacle into the smaller bowl.
 Let soften for about ten minutes.

-• Preheat the oven to 375 F/190 C. Stir the breadcrumbs into the softened syrups, leave in the warm water while stirring.
+• Preheat the oven to 375°F. Stir the breadcrumbs into the softened syrups, leave in the warm water bath while stirring.
 Stir in the lemon juice and zest.
-Let rest another five minutes.
+Let rest for another five minutes.

-• Prepare the pie crust – either by making your favorite short crust recipe or using store bought rolled dough.
-If using pre-made dough (as used in this recipe) cut a sheet of parchment paper to be about 1/4 inch wider in diameter than the rolled out crust.
+• Prepare the pie crust by either making your favorite shortcrust recipe or using store-bought rolled dough.
+If using pre-made dough, cut a sheet of parchment paper to be about 1/4 inch wider in diameter than the rolled-out crust.

 • Bake for 20-25 minutes, until the crust is golden brown and the tart has set in the center.
-Let cool for about an hour prior to cutting.
-Serve warm or chilled.
-Top with whipped cream or ice cream, as desired.
+Let cool for about an hour before cutting.
+Serve warm or chilled, topped with whipped cream or ice cream, as desired.
 Enjoy in the Great Hall after exams or a Quidditch win!

 Video